upupming/Lenovo-G50-80-Clover/README.md

 # Mojave Hackintosh for Lenovo G50-80 (Broadwell 5200U version)

-Warning: Please read this file carefully.
-Simply copying my configuration file is very likely to not work, although you can still play around.
+Warning: Please read this guide carefully.
+Simply copying my configuration file is very likely to not work (because there are many different Lenovo G50-80 according to [PSREF](http://psref.lenovo.com/Product/Lenovo_Laptops/Lenovo_G50)), although you can still play around.
 You should apply the same steps as mine to get your Hackintosh working on your laptop.
+If you still want to try, please download it [here](https://codeload.github.com/upupming/Lenovo-G50-80-Clover/zip/master).

+Happy hacking :wink:

 ## Specs